Sydney

 What are the fees on Pepperstone Crypto?

-Spot trading charges a flat 0.1% maker/taker fee.
+Standard spot trading charges a flat 0.1% maker/taker fee.
+For June 2026, that fee drops to 0% on all spot trades with no volume cap.
 The Convert tool has no commission but includes a spread above the source exchange rate (estimated around 0.2% based on live pricing).
 AUD deposits and withdrawals are free.
 Crypto withdrawals incur standard network fees.

 Is Pepperstone Crypto available outside Australia?